Lifecycle Manager Resources

 1 Menu Button Opens a menu to edit resource metadata, export the resource in JSON format, or delete the resource.
 Available from every tab.

-4 Instance Table View all instances of the current resource.
-Select an instance to view additional information on the Instance Side Panel.
+4 Instance Table Displays the current resource's instances.
+Select an instance to view additional information on the instance side panel.

-5 Instance Side Panel Select a tab to run Actions against the selected instance, view the Properties of the instance, or view the History of the instance.
-Additional functions are available within each respective tab.
+5 Instance Side Panel Runs Actions against the selected instance(s), displays the Properties of the instance, or displays the History of the instance.
+Additional functions are available within each respective sub-tab.

 Figure 6: Instances Tab